Chapter 5 of 8 Mempool & Fees

 Bitcoin and most UTxO chains run a fee market.
 You bid against everyone else.
 Higher fees jump the queue, low-fee transactions can sit there for hours when the chain is busy.
 Wallets estimate the going rate so users don’t under- or overpay.

 Cardano took a different route.
-Fees are deterministic: fee = a·size + b, with protocol-set constants a ≈ 0.000044 ₳/byte (per byte) and b ≈ 0.155 ₳ (constant).
-There is no bidding, no “tip the miner,” no surprise fee spikes.
-Two identical transactions cost the same, always.
+The minimum fee is deterministic: min_fee = a·size + b, with protocol-set constants a ≈ 0.000044 ₳/byte and b ≈ 0.155381 ₳.
+Plutus transactions add a script-execution cost based on declared memory and CPU steps (priced by the protocol’s executionUnitPrices), so a complex contract costs more than a plain transfer.
+There is still no bidding and no “tip the miner”: two identical transactions always cost the same.

-Why eUTXO mempools differ structurally
+Why eUTxO mempools differ structurally

 Mastery Check